Bishop Creek Canyon

 Lake Sabrina is formed by damming the middle fork of Bishop Creek and is named after Mrs. Sabrina Hobbs, wife of C.M.
 Hobbs first General Manager of California Nevada Power Company which built the dam.
 The lakes basin above Lake Sabrina is dotted with spectacular high alpine lakes, well worth a visit.

-You will find long and short term parking, pit toilets, and the Lake Sabrina Boat Landing, which provides boat and pontoon rentals, free boat launch, fish cleaning facilities, tackle and bait, and a cafe to quench your thirst and cure your hunger.
+You will find long and short-term parking, pit toilets, and the Lake Sabrina Boat Landing, which provides boat and pontoon rentals, free boat launch, fish cleaning facilities, tackle and bait, and a cafe to quench your thirst and cure your hunger.

 This trail heads up and up via switchbacks for a great vantage over Lake Sabrina, and then heads toward George Lake and over the saddle alongside Table Mountain to meet up with the Tyee Lakes trail.

 This absolutely gorgeous setting is about 2.5 miles from the trailhead and is a popular area for camping, fishing and day hikes alike—be sure to bring your picnic lunch here and soak in the stunning views.
 If you’ve got more energy, the trail branches off above the lake to a number of lake destinations higher in the granite basin, surrounded by 13,000-foot peaks.
 Check out trails to Hungry Packer Lake (and Moonlight Falls), Midnight Lake, and Donkey Lake.
+Curious on how beautiful it is?
+Read our personal experience on hiking up to Blue Lake and how it’s changed our view of the Sierra.

 The high peaks of Mt.
 Emerson (13,210′) and further back Lamarck Peak (13,417′) define this lake basin.
 Amenities include short- and long-term parking, pit toilets, water spigot, and a campground.
 Bishop Pack Outfitters provide pack trips and day rides with a reservation.

 Just after the Campground is a turnoff to the left for Lamarck Lakes.
-Head up to some high elevation lakes for crisp breezes and granite views.
+Head up to some high-elevation lakes for crisp breezes and granite views.
 The cross country class 2 pass Lamarck Col takes you into the Darwin Bench in Kings Canyon National Park.

 Branching off from the Lamarck Lakes trail is a short trip to Grass Lake, a shallow lake filled with grass that is slowly evolving into a meadow.
 The trail to here is mostly shaded, making this a great day trip on those hot Sierra summer days.